WAKayser/Flask-Lucide/README.md

 <p>{{ lucide.icon('icon-name', stroke_width=2) }}</p>
 ```

-The `icon` function takes the SVG source from the Feather project, applies additional attributes and return the SVG tag.
+The `icon` function takes the SVG source from the Lucide project, applies additional attributes and return the SVG tag.

 ## Performance